vaheqelyan/tygit/TERMINAL_SUPPORT.md

-Screenshots of terminals working for me, I'm sitting on windows, so i have not tested on UNIX terminals or on iterm.
+Screenshots of the terminal.
+Let me know how it works in other terminals

 **Open the issue and send us a screenshot**